lewisjones37/afan-valley-fitness/README.md

 1. In the GitHub repository navigate to the Settings tab.
 2. On the left-hand menu select Pages.
 3. For the source select Branch: master.
-4. After the webpage refreshes automatically, you will see a ribbon on the top saying: "Your site is published at INSERT LINK HERE
+4. After the webpage refreshes automatically, you will see a ribbon on the top saying: "Your site is published at https://lewisjones37.github.io/afan-valley-fitness/"

 - You can fork the repository by following these steps: